-This event is organised by the Weidenfeld-Hoffmann Scholarships and Leadership Programme, with the support of the Saïd Business School.
-This event is made possible by the generous support of Tom Kaplan.
+The lively discussion was chaired by Sir Andrew Dilnot and organised by the Weidenfeld-Hoffmann Scholarships and Leadership Programme, with the support of the Saïd Business School.
+This event was made possible by the generous support of Tom Kaplan.

 Professor Sir Partha Dasgupta has spent much of his professional life working on the theory and empirics of poverty and inequality.
 His cutting-edge research covers welfare and development economics, the economics of technological change, population, environmental and resource economics, game theory and the economics of malnutrition.
 His more recent work has involved investigating the idea of sustainable development in which pure economic reasoning frequently collides with ecological and social concerns.
 An important area of his research has been social capital, focusing on the degree of mutual trust that may be expected in the social networks that form communities.
 Having grown up in India, he brings a unique perspective to his field.
 He has also been invaluable to the cause of capacity-building among young scientists, especially in developing countries.
 Professor Dasgupta is the Frank Ramsey Professor Emeritus of Economics at the University of Cambridge.
 He was formerly chairman of the scientific board of the Beijer International Institute of Ecological Economics of the Royal Swedish Academy of Sciences, as well as professor of economics and philosophy and director of the Program in Ethics in Society at Stanford University.
 Since 2013, Professor Dasgupta has been Visiting Professor at the New College of the Humanities, London.
 Among other honours, he is a Fellow of the Royal Society, Foreign Associate of the U.S. National Academy of Science, Foreign Member of the American Philosophical Society, and Member of the Pontifical Academy of Social Sciences; and has been awarded the Volvo Environment Prize, the John Kenneth Galbraith Memorial Prize, the Zayed International Environment Prize, the Blue Planet Prize, and the Tyler Prize for Environmental Achievement.